dwolfson7789/wdi-al-khwarizmi-2/W01/D02/Assignments/Homework/W01D02_homework.md

 * move around within a directory
 * see what files and directories exist
 * check where in the directory structure you are.
-Be as complete as possible and expand on this list; your cheatsheet will be a great resource for you from now on.
-This is another opportunity to practice markdown, so include a table, a list (ordered or unordered), and a link.
+Be as complete as possible and expand on this list.
+This is a good opportunity to practice markdown, so include a table, a list (ordered or unordered), and a link.